The Size of Interpolants in Modal Logics: Overview

 \end{restatable} The proof is based on a complete description of the pre-tabular normal modal logics containing S4 or GL and exploits their \emph{poly-size model property}.
-In the case of strongest implicates, we actually prove a more general sufficient condition for an exponential lower bound that introduces the \emph{exponential growth property} of a modal logic.
-It states that there are frames validating the logic in which one can reach exponentially worlds in a polynomial number of steps from a distinguished world.
-All pre-tabular normal modal logics contained in S4 or GL enjoy that property.
+In the case of strongest implicates, we actually prove a more general sufficient condition for an exponential lower bound that introduces the following \emph{exponential growth property} of a modal logic: there are frames validating the logic in which one can reach exponentially many worlds in a polynomial number of steps from a distinguished world.
+All pre-tabular normal modal logics containing S4 or GL enjoy that property.

 Interestingly, Theorem~\ref{thm:main} and~\ref{thm:mainCIP} and Theorem~\ref{thm:main-lower} together provide a dichotomy for normal modal logics $L$ that are contained in or contain S4 or GL: \begin{itemize} \item If $L$ is tabular, then $L$ admits ``propositional sized'' strongest $L(\sigma)$-implicates and (if $L$ has CIP) Craig interpolants; \item If $L$ is non-tabular, there are exponential lower bounds on the size of strongest $L(\sigma)$-implicates and Craig interpolants. \end{itemize} Note that tabularity is decidable for normal modal logics containing S4 or GL, so this dichotomy is effective~\cite[Chapter~17]{DBLP:books/daglib/0030819}.